ESiWACE/esdm/README.md

 ### Directory structure

 - dev contains stuff for development purpose
-  To install hdf5-vol required by this project, call "cd dev ; ./install-dev-environment.sh"
+  To install hdf5-vol required by this project, call

+        cd dev ; ./install-dev-environment.sh"

+  You may want to activate the development environment (PATH, LD_LIBRARY_PATH, etc) by sourcing dev/setenv.bash:

+        source dev/setenv.bash

 - src contains the source code...
   To build the project call: